bartguminiak/bitrise-step-gather-test-coverage/README.md

 # Gather test coverage

 It gathers percentage test coverage using slather and saves in TEST_COVERAGE environment variable.
-Mind that coverage reports must be available under standard xcode paths and slather must be installed.
+Mind that coverage reports must be available under standard xcode paths.

 ## How to use this Step